Team Handbook

 Sick Leave

-Employee shall be entitled to five days of "sick" leave to be utilized when Employee is infirm, and who cannot, because of such infirmity, perform the functions expected of Employee.
+Employee shall be entitled to five days of paid "sick" leave to be utilized when Employee is infirm, and who cannot, because of such infirmity, perform the functions expected of Employee.
 Employee shall notify the Head of School of an intent to take sick leave as soon as Employee discovers Employee is infirm, and cannot appear for duty.
 Sick leave days not utilized during the term of employment under this Agreement shall not "carry forward" over to any subsequent term of employment, and Employee shall not be entitled to any compensation therefor (in other words, use it or lose it).
-Sick leave that extends beyond the five days will count as vacation days.
 Employee is expected to organize a substitute when gone, unless, due to sickness, they are unable to do so.

 Parental Leave